kris-985/krisfit9/README.md

 MySQL: For managing the database and storing user data.

-Tailwind: For a sleek and responsive design.
+Tailwind CSS: For a sleek and responsive design.